 Planting the Seeds of Growth

 Yes, it’s almost Spring!
 Currently, I’m looking out an open window, watching the birds, enjoying the breeze, and loving the sunshine.
-It’s been one year since the pandemic hit, but days like today help me put that aside to instead focus on new beginnings, opportunity and growth.
+Beautiful days like this one help me put aside my problems to instead focus on new beginnings, opportunities and growth.
 Which leads me to ponder, what is it that I want to grow?
 What seed am I ready to plant, care for, and nurture?
-As my teacher, Yogi Amrit Desai, recently said,” What you want in the end you must have in the beginning.”
-But what does that really mean?
+As my teacher, Yogi Amrit Desai, recently said,” What you want in the end, you must have in the beginning.”
+Let’s take a closer look and deconstruct this wisdom.

 We say, “I want peace”, and then we hop onto our Facebook page and rant about the opposing political party.
-Or “I want everyone to be kind” as we go out and grab the last three packs of toilet paper at the store.
-How about, “what the world needs now is Love sweet Love“.
+Or “I want everyone to be kind” as we complain about our kids not following our advice.
+How about, “what the world needs now is Love, sweet Love“?
 Yeah?
 Well, how does that show up for us in traffic?

-As a personal disclaimer, please take note that both zucchini AND tomatoes are welcome on my plate!
+As a personal disclaimer, please note that both zucchini AND tomatoes are welcome on my plate!